-- Manage staffing needs of the department: - 1) Over the course of the next five years, we will continue to develop inexperienced examination staff with less than 3 years of experience (roughly 42% as of June 2019). - 2) We will continue to develop senior examination staff with 5 years of more experience (roughly 58% as of June 2019). - 3) With the staff positions awarded over the past two fiscal years, the agency will not request additional positions.
-Our goal is to maintain current level of positions, through retaining and developing current staff and attracting qualified personnel to fill vacancies.
-We will continue to evaluate future staffing needs during the upcoming fiscal year and monitor industry and regulatory activity.
+- Manage staffing needs of the department: - 1) Over the course of the next five years, we will continue to develop inexperienced examination staff with less than 3 years of experience (roughly 35% as of June 2021). - 2) We will continue to develop senior examination staff with 5 years of more experience (roughly 65% as of June 2021). - 3) Due to the expanding needs of the Banking Division, we are requesting 12 additional examiner positions in this year's budget request.
+Our goal is to staff the agency with qualified, knowledgeable employees who specialize in different areas of the banking

-- 4) New laws, regulations, and their impact on our regulated industries creates a constant learning curve for our examination staff. - 5) Continue to develop the professional specialty examiners to effectively examine our banks and licensees for Information Technology, The Bank Secrecy Act, and Trusts. - 6) Overcome significant limitations posed by the current career ladder by reviewing the career ladder and related promotional factors. - Control/Manage operating costs for the department: - 1) Agency is evaluating offsite exam procedures to decrease travel costs and reduce regulatory burden. - 2) License renewals are being converted to a mandatory online method to reduce paper, storage, and staffing costs. - 3) Progress is being made to fully convert our various in-house databases over to one system to save staff time and reduce paper. - 4) Transition of the Consumer Industries to NMLS continues.
+- industry.
+We will continue to evaluate future staffing needs during the upcoming fiscal year and monitor industry and regulatory activity to ensure our goals are being met - 4) New laws, regulations, and their impact on our regulated industries creates a constant learning curve for our examination staff. - 5) Continue to develop the professional specialty examiners to effectively examine our banks and licensees for Information Technology, The Bank Secrecy Act, and Trusts. - 6) MSPB is in process of a new classification and compensation initiative that will allow for recruitment, retention, and motivation for qualified state employees.
+We will use this process upon its completion to overcome significant limitations posed by the current career ladder by reviewing the career ladder and related promotional factors. - Control/Manage operating costs for the department: - 1) Agency continues to re-evaluate offsite exam procedures to decrease travel costs and reduce regulatory burden. - 2) License renewals are being converted to a mandatory online method to reduce paper, storage, and staffing costs. - 3) Progress is being made to fully convert our various in-house databases over to one system to save staff time and reduce paper. - 4) Transition of the Consumer Industries to NMLS continues.
 NMLS is nationwide licensing system that is used by many state agencies.
-The use of this system will create efficiencies in payments, licensing, and supervision.
-All consumer industries will be transitioned to this system by year-end 2020. - Increase investigative capacity to handle consumer complaints and alleged violations of State and Federal laws. - Develop stronger agency identity through effective participation in Financial Literacy projects throughout the state.
+The use of this system should create efficiencies in payments, licensing, and supervision. - Increase investigative capacity to handle consumer complaints and alleged violations of State and Federal laws. - Develop stronger agency identity through effective participation in Financial Literacy projects throughout the state.